 This symptom can be mistaken for peripheral vascular disorders.

 Some patients experience a delayed recovery from Lyme disease symptoms, after their antibiotic treatment has ended.
 Sometimes symptoms do not resolve, or not all of them resolve.
 In some patients, this may be because antibiotic treatment has not eradicated the bacteria.
+(There is currently no test to check this.)
 In others, damaged tissues may need a long time to heal.
 In other cases, tissues may be permanently damaged, and it is possible that, in some cases, Lyme disease has triggered another condition such as an autoimmune disease.
 All of this is theory, as the small amount of research published so far does not give us conclusive answers.

 Any of the symptoms listed above may persist for months or years.